Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 Upper limit

-Likely safe up to here; above it, GI upset and body odor (trimethylamine) appear
+Trials up to 20 g/day (NAFLD study) were tolerated; GI upset and body odor (trimethylamine) appear at higher intakes for some people

 Your lipid panel